 Provide Value to the Sales Team

 Most companies put CRM solutions in place for the benefit of sales managers and business leaders.
 The sales reps are then required to spend 17% of their day entering data and receive little value for their effort.
 A modern CRM that actually makes work easier and reduces rep overhead to a minimum along with complete integration with marketing and customer success provides that value.

 In a recent HubSpot survey, 61% of buyers said providing relevant information is key to creating a positive sales experience.
-CRM integrations that give salespeople access to what search terms led a prospect to their company, which website pages and premium resources they viewed as well as what marketing emails they opened provide valuable insights into what information each prospect will find relevant.
+Sales software that provides salespeople with the search terms led a prospect to their company, which website pages and premium resources they viewed as well as what marketing emails they opened provide valuable insights into the needs of the prospect.
 A contemporary CRM also provides firmographics and recent news to help the salesperson prepare in advance of a call (the latter may require integration with a third-party news service).

-Insights from customer success provide valuable case studies for how companies are finding the most value from your solution and what issues they are having.
+Insights from customer success provide valuable case studies for how companies are generating the most value from your solution and what issues they are having.
 Sales can use this information to highlight the best features of your solution and set expectations that will set customers up for long-term relationships with your company.
 Integrating system usage with your CRM will create insights that sales or customer success can use in upsell campaigns.

 CRM Integration Options

 Now that you understand the benefits of integrating your sales, marketing and customer success solutions, what is the best way to do it?
 Here are two options:

 Many CRM solutions have built in integrations with marketing and customer success solutions or APIs that allow you to build custom integrations.
 This lets you to keep using your existing, disparate software solutions.